TharuniI/ProdClass-ThesisProject/README.md

 # About
-A research study on the ability to auomatically classifty product features into positive and negative affiliations usig a product review dataset.
+A research study on the ability to auomatically classifty product features into positive and negative affiliations usig a product review dataset. \n
-NLP techniques including sentiment analysis and text modelling was utilized to complete the task.
-This is an undergraduate thesis project.
+NLP techniques including sentiment analysis and text modelling was utilized to complete the task. \n This is an undergraduate thesis project. \n

 # Author
-Tharuni Iranjan
+Tharuni Iranjan \n
 Thesis Advisor: Dr Karoush Davoudi